-Students who successfully combine their academic, service, and athletic interests during their early years of college often become successful candidates for national grants and awards.
+Students who successfully combine their academic, service, artistic or athletic interests during their early years of college often become successful candidates for national grants and awards.
 Students are encouraged to browse attached listings and confer with faculty mentors about preparing competitive applications.
 In addition, the College has appointed designated faculty representatives for a number of the most prestigious and lucrative fellowships; interested students should consult with those representatives well before applications are due, and make sure to observe internal deadlines where relevant.

 Some grants require the College to nominate students as part of the application process.
-For those fellowships, you will notice an internal deadline which you must observe.
+For those fellowships, you will notice an internal deadline that you must observe.
 The College is sometimes limited in the number of nominees it can forward.

 Your complete application, including faculty references, will allow you to compete to represent the College in the broader, national competition.
 Please consult with the specified Lewis & College faculty representative for the scholarship if you are interested in applying.